Citrix top 20 security FAQs

 Explore common questions and key information on Citrix security best practices and controls.

-The Citrix Global Security Framework (GSF) leverages the suite of information security controls found within the Industry Standards Organization (ISO) 27001 and 27002 standards as its initial foundation and overall management system.
-The GSF provides a consistent and unified approach to securing the assets of the corporation, while protecting the interests of the company, shareholders, customers and employees.
-Citrix’s Policy Review Board reviews GSF policies and standards at least annually.
-Citrix GSF policies and standards are available to all employees via the Citrix Intranet site.
+The Citrix Global Security Assurance Framework (GSAF) leverages the suite of information security controls found within the Industry Standards Organization (ISO) 27001 and 27002, National Institute of Standards and Technology (NIST) Special Publication 800-53, and Center for Internet Security (CIS) standards.
+The GSAF provides a consistent and unified approach to securing the assets of the corporation, while protecting the interests of the company, shareholders, customers and employees.
+Citrix’s Policy Review Board reviews GSAF policies and standards at least annually.
+Citrix GSAF policies and standards are available to all employees via the Citrix Intranet site.

-Reference: GSF Program Summary (located in the Evidence Package)
+Reference: GSAF Program Summary (located in the Evidence Package)

-Citrix employs a full-time Chief Security and Information Officer (CSIO), who oversees the Global Technology and Security organization.
+Citrix employs a full-time Chief Information Security Officer (CISO), who oversees the Global Security Organization.
 Citrix’s Privacy team, headed by the Chief Privacy & Digital Risk Officer, is responsible for data privacy.
 The Citrix Internal Audit Group reports directly to Citrix's Board of Directors to maintain independence.
 These three teams work together to address data protection issues.

 - Enforce password complexity